compulim/generator-azure-web-app/README.md

 Run `npm run build`, to bundle JavaScript files, crush images, etc. It outputs to `dist/website/`.

+### Optional: Using Rollup as bundler in production mode

-> Instead of [Webpack](https://webpack.github.io/) used in development, you can opt for [Rollup](https://rollupjs.org/) as bundler for production, it has better tree-shaking mechanism, thus smaller output file size.
+Instead of [Webpack](https://webpack.github.io/) used in development, you can opt for [Rollup](https://rollupjs.org/) as bundler for production, it has better tree-shaking mechanism, thus smaller output file size.

+> Using rollup as bundler is experimental.
+Please file us [issue](https://github.com/compulim/generator-azure-web-app/issues) if you run into any problems.

 There are few ways to select your bundler: